XilinxCannonFodderTeam/smart_lock/README.md

 2. Add device and app pair instead of adding manually
 3. Support automatic restart, restart directly when an error occurs
 4. Use thread pool to optimize the asynchronous call of callback

+## Contact Us

+If you have any questions or problems, please contact us.
+Email Address: <664696421@qq.com>

 ## Project Structure